beagleboard/docs/intro/support/index.rst

 Support
 #########

-.. note:: #TODO# all the links need updating and content moved into this repo.
+.. note:: #TODO# all the links need updating and content moved into this repo, especially bone101.

 Getting started
 ===============